Houssem-25/anki_generator/README.md

 ## Description

-Anki Card Generator is a powerful tool that leverages Large Language Models (LLMs) to automatically create Anki flashcards from your input data.
-It can generate not only translations, grammar, and vocabulary tree but also, create relevant images, and even add audio to your cards, making your study sessions more effective and engaging.
+Anki Card Generator uses advanced Large Language Models (LLMs) to turn your input into effective, memory-boosting Anki flashcards.
+It automatically creates translations, grammar tips, vocabulary trees, relevant images, and audio helping you learn faster, retain more, and make study sessions more engaging.

 ## Features